DOCTORAL CONSORTIUM FOR ADVANCED STUDENTS

 The program includes six faculty panels, three for the Senior Doctoral Students and three for the Mid-Stage Doctoral Students track.
 Panels focus on managing the dissertation and research program, teaching responsibilities and competencies, and career planning.
 In breakout sessions after each panel, small groups of students will discuss the panel topic with their faculty mentors and fellow students.
 The intent is for students to apply the panel topic to their personal and professional goals, with input from faculty mentors and peers.
 We will wrap-up with a discussion of how the lessons might be applied while also achieving an effective work-life balance.

-Students wishing to participate in the Doctoral Consortium program at AMCIS 2019 should:
+Students wishing to participate in the Doctoral Consortium program for advanced students at AMCIS 2019 should:

 - Be studying Information Systems (or related discipline) and plan to address an Information Systems-related topic for their dissertation.

-- Have completed the first year of their doctoral program.
+- Have passed their comprehensive exams.
 PhD students in the mid-stage of their program (typically after year 1 but before dissertation) and senior stage (typically during dissertation) of their doctoral studies are encouraged to apply.